 There isn’t any review process with Android apps, and they become available in the app store within a few hours of submission.

 Once your app becomes available in the app stores, monitor its usage through mobile analytics platforms and track Key Performance Indicators (KPIs) for measuring your app’s success.
 Frequently check crash reports, or other user reported issues.

 Encourage users to provide you with feedback and suggestions for your app.
 Prompt support for end-users and frequently patching the app with improvements will be vital to keeping users engaged.
 Unlike web apps where patch releases can be available to app users instantly, mobile app updates will have to go through the same submission and review process as the initial submission.
 Moreover, with native mobile apps, you have to continually stay on top of technology advancements and routinely update your app for new mobile devices and OS platform.

-App development is an ongoing process and will continue after the initial launch as you receive user feedback and build additional functionality.
+App development is an ongoing process similar to developing enterprise software applications or developing with emerging technologies.
+The process will continue after the initial launch as you receive user feedback and build additional functionality.
 Following this enterprise mobile app development process will ensure a successful launch of your app.

 After reviewing the mobile app development process, what questions do you have about making your idea into a successful app?

 We’d love to hear from you.
 Leave your questions or comments below!

 Contact us if you would like to discuss your mobile app development initiatives.